Meningococcal disease – the facts

 - It can strike at any age, but most cases occur in babies and young children.
 The next most vulnerable group is teenagers and young people

 How meningococcal disease is caused

 Meningococcal disease is caused by a bacterium called the meningococcus.
-There are five main groups that commonly cause disease – A, B, C, W135 and Y.
+There are five main groups that commonly cause disease – A, B, C, W and Y.

 - Group B causes the majority of disease in the UK

-- Around 10% of the population carry the meningococcal bacteria in the back of their throats at any given time.
-This is healthy carriage, and should help develop immunity
+- Around 10% of the population carries meningococcal bacteria in the back of their throats at any given time.
+This is usually healthy carriage, and should help develop immunity

 - The bacteria are passed from person to person by coughing, sneezing and intimate kissing

 - The bacteria break through the lining at the back of the throat and pass into the bloodstream

 - They can travel in the bloodstream to infect the meninges, causing meningitis, or while in the bloodstream they can cause septicaemia

 What is meningococcal meningitis?